-- RULE 3.1 they willfully fail to devote reasonable efforts to accomplish their assigned mission. - RULE 3.2 they willfully use on-duty time for private business, personal pursuits, or other activities not related to official duties.

-RULE 3.3 they willfully fail to accept the lawful duties and responsibilities directly related to their assigned tasks.
+- RULE 3.1 they willfully fail to devote reasonable efforts to accomplish their assigned mission. - RULE 3.2 they willfully use on-duty time for private business, personal pursuits, or other activities not related to official duties. - RULE 3.3 they willfully fail to accept the lawful duties and responsibilities directly related to their assigned tasks. - RULE 3.4 they fail to make a reasonable effort to maintain the physical condition, mental condition, or knowledge necessary for the effective performance of official duties.